hpc4cmb/toast/doc/install.rst

 Installation
 ====================

-PyTOAST is written in python3 and depends on several commonly available packages.
+TOAST is written in python3 and depends on several commonly available packages.
 It also has some optional functionality for calling externally installed packages.